 A soft, chewy, moist center with a sugary, crunchy coating; Irish Ginger Cookies are golden nuggets of cookie perfection with the deep ginger flavour we all love.

-Well, Dear Reader, here we are at Day 17!
+Well, Dear Reader, here we are at Day 17 and today is all about these Irish Ginger Cookies!
 Have you been keeping up with this crazy idea of mine?
 I’m still enjoying all of the work it takes to make a project of this magnitude come to life, but at the same time, I am looking forward to finishing the 24 Cookies of Christmas series.